colabottles/toddl/posts/contrasting-accessibility-with-color-contrast.md

 We as designers need to do better, to have a system of checks and balances to make sure that color contrast is an integral part of the design process.
 We have learned through many mistakes we have seen over the last few years that accessibility reaches a far wider scope that sometimes is ignored by the masses, myself included.

-How can we mke sure we are paying attention to color contrast when we design and develop websites?
+How can we make sure we are paying attention to color contrast when we design and develop websites?

 __Test with persons with vision impairments.__ If we can ask on Twitter for users of a specific demographic, then we can ask for persons to test with vision impairments.
 Even going as far as hiring those people to work on your teams to make the process better.